 Mike Cade is Jiffy’s territory manager in North America.
-He speaks with Denise from Living Water Farms in central Illinois.
-Thomas Roos, a new Jiffy member, joins the table.
+He speaks with Denise Kilgus, owner and manager at Living Water Farms in central Illinois.
+Thomas Roos, Content Marketeer, joins the table.

 The first time I was invited at Living Waters, hydroponic systems were still completely new, Mike explains.
 It was a small operation ran by a family and members of the local community, growing mainly lettuce.